The English Department offers eight scholarships to students.

 Application Process and Form

-Students, if you wish to be considered for one of the following English Department scholarships, please print off and complete the Scholarship Application Form and submit it to Scholarship Committee Chair Dr. Durgan by March 9.
+Students, if you wish to be considered for one of the following English Department scholarships, please print off and complete the Scholarship Application Form and submit it to Scholarship Committee Chair Dr. Christensen by March 6.
 You will be considered for a scholarship that is appropriate for you, as determined by the scholarship description and the English Department faculty.

 The value of a scholarship and its availability are subject to the viability of endowment funds.
 Scholarship recipients are announced around April 1.
 Scholarship funds are applied directly to a student’s tuition and loans.